 Top 4 Costa Rica Destinations

 - Leatherback Turtles National Park: This protected marine and wildlife refuge is one of the more popular National Parks in Costa Rica and a top eco-tourism destination.
-Plan to travel here between September and March to catch a glimpse of the prime nesting season for leatherback turtles.
+Plan to travel here between September and March to catch a glimpse of the prime nesting season for the giant leatherback turtles.
 This national park also has an overabundance of mammals and birds (over 174 species!), plus truly unique flora and fauna just waiting to be explored.

 - Poás Volcano: This popular Costa Rica volcano is located near the center of country.
 Poás Volcano is often misty and cloudy but when the mist breaks, visitors are given a unique glimpse of the green sulphuric lake that shoots geysers up over 800 feet in the air.
 At a mile wide and over 1,000 feet deep, Poás volcano is the world’s largest active crater.